beenruuu/Mentha/README.md

 ## 📝 License

 This project is licensed under the Apache License 2.0.
-See the `LICENSE` file for more details.
+See the [LICENSE](LICENSE) file for details.

 ## 📞 Contact